NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 ## The Attacker Model

-The basic scenario is a scraper that programmed a bot and tries to scrape many pages of a huge website.
-Because the website is programmed in Reactjs, the scraper decided to use a real browser for his scraping endeavours.
+The basic scenario is as follows: A scraper developed a bot and tries to scrape many pages of a huge website.
+Because the website is programmed in React, the scraper decided to use a real browser for his scraping endeavours instead of relying on `curl`.

 All proxy detection tests in this blog article assume that the client is using the most recent Chrome browser with a http/s or socks proxy configured.
 You can achieve that by starting Chrome with the following shell command: `google-chrome --proxy-server="socks5://localhost:1080"`

 Furthermore, it is assumed that the Chrome browser comes configured as is, without any plugins or extensions active.
-JavaScript is enabled as it should be by default.
+JavaScript is enabled by default, as it should be.

 The attacker model is as follows: The attacker has full control over a web server and lures the client into visiting the attacker's website (the proxy detection site), which will run the tests specified in this blog article.